 Oliver Ellsworth Inn of Courts - Bencher

-March of Dimes Birth Defects Foundation, Connecticut Chapter - former board of directors member
+March of Dimes Birth Defects Foundation, Connecticut Chapter - former state-wide board of directors chair, former board member

 Bolton Lakes Regional Water Pollution Control Authority - former alternate member